dappley/go-dappley-multi-server-tester/README.md

         3. address is integer
         4. address is special characters
         5. address is empty

+    - Invalid height
+        1. height is less than the current blockchain height
+        2. height is string
+        3. height is special character
+        4. height is decimal
+        5. height is empty

     - Run changeProducer command twice
         1. Run change producer twice with different addresses but the same height.
 The blockchain is expected to discard